dra11y/paginated_text/README.md

 ## Getting started

-This package has no dependencies other than Dart 3 / Flutter 3, and no platform-specific dependencies.
+This package has no dependencies other than Dart 3 / Flutter 3 and `collection`, and no platform-specific dependencies.
 (It could probably run in Dart / Flutter 2 but I don't intend to support older Flutter versions -- please fork in this case.)

 ## Usage